-Everything I have learned about His character is that He longs to show us more of Himself and isn’t mad at us when we stumble into a pit of doubt.
+Everything I have learned about His character is that He longs to show us more of Himself.
+He isn’t mad at us when we stumble into a pit of doubt.

-He offered for him to look at His wounds, to inspect the evidence and then He called on him to make a choice.
+He offered for him to look at His wounds, inspect the evidence, and then call on him to make a choice.

-I think many people are under the assumption that faith in Jesus Christ is a blind faith.
+I think many people assume that faith in Jesus Christ is blind faith.
 It’s not, and this scripture proves that.

-He gives us evidence and then He asks us to make a choice based on that evidence.
+He gives us evidence, and then asks us to choose based on that evidence.

 “Reach here with your finger, and see my hands; and reach here your hand and put it in my side; and do not be unbelieving, but believe.”
 John 20: 27

 I have always loved the story of Thomas in the Bible—it’s just so me.